Grants and Awards

 Conservatorium Director's Awards for Exceptional Doctoral Research

-Deadlines for the Melbourne Conservatorium of Music Director's Writing Up Award: 10 March and 10 September at 5pm.
+Deadlines for the Melbourne Conservatorium of Music Director's Writing Up Award are usually in March and September each year.
+Up coming 2025 dates will be announced shortly.
+Please check back soon.

 You can find more information on the Director's Writing Up Award here and the application form here.